 Relationship between mouth breathing and dry mouth

 A warm environment can intensify the impact of mouth breathing on saliva production.
-We often encounter patients dealing with dry mouth (xerostomia), which may result in several oral health issues if not addressed.
+We often encounter patients dealing with dry mouth (xerostomia), which can result in increased chance of cavities and gum irritation.

 In a cozy setting with blankets on her lap, a woman in a white shirt sitting in bed yawns deeply, momentarily mouth breathing and covering it with both hands.
 This scene takes place in Kingwood TX.